l33tdaima/l33tdaima/p289m/README.md

 2. Loop again and decode each cell by v >> 1.

 In order to represent infinite board, we will only store the coordinates of live cells in a set, the set will be refreshed each generation.

+### Follow up
+Infinite board can be represented by live coordinate set of type `unordered_set<Coordinate>`.
+- Iterate each live coordinate in the set, calculate the neighbors count object `unordered_map<Coordinate, Count>` it will contribute.
+- Iterator each live count element in the map above, generate the new live set under the evolution rules.
+  - count == 3 regardless original state is live or dead
+  - count == 2, original live set contains this coordinate
+- return the new live set.

 #GOOGL #SNAP #DBX #TwoSigma